Skip to content

 Series A – Product Market Fit

-Even in the African context, round sizes here range from $3-5 million at the low end, to as high as $25-30 million rounds.
-You’ll usually have a lead VC that commits at least half of the round, then high-net-worth “super angels” or angel networks, perhaps a handful of VCs, making up the rest of the round.
+In the African context, you’ll usually have a lead VC that commits up to half of the round, then high-net-worth “super angels” or angel networks, perhaps a handful of VCs, making up the rest of the round.

-From there you have Series A, Series B, and Series C fundraising rounds, also known as “growth capital”, “growth”, and “late-stage” capital.
+From there you have Series B, and Series C fundraising rounds, also known as “growth capital”, “growth”, and “late-stage” capital.